-The Group provides face-to-face courses covering sports, dancing and art.
+The Group provides face-to-face courses covering sports, dancing, and art.
 The Group has always focused on researching, designing, and applying advanced methods, including innovative and more interactive courses and teaching methods, to educate and communicate with students.
 The teachers mainly provide students with more guidance and hands-on demonstration through offline teaching methods.
 Students regularly enroll to offline courses, and the teacher dynamically adjusts the courses in accordance with the established curriculum system and taking into account students' physical conditions and quality, to evaluate the effectiveness of students' learning in real time.
 After class, the teachers will maintain communication with parents and children to evaluate the training effect and performance of each class, and point out some improvements or shortcomings, and instruct parents and children to integrate what they have learned into daily life.
 Training to maintain a more stable state of physical fitness and professional skills, which can be combined with the centralised teaching and training content to promote the improvement of students' professional skills.

-In terms of overseas study consultation, since December 2021, the Group has been providing consulting services for students intending to apply for further education abroad in Zhengzhou, Henan Province, and has created revenue by collecting consulting fees since May 2022.
+In terms of overseas study consultation, the Group has been providing consulting services for students intending to apply for further education abroad.
 Its business model is one-to-one customer-oriented consultation model.
 The Group expects significant growth prospects for this business segment.
 At the same time, the Group plans to establish a language training department to assist students who intend to study abroad in preparing their language skills.